TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 :ref:`Back to Top <options-props-top>`

+**--natal-kick-for-PPISN**
+Set to true if PPISN remnants should receive natal kicks via the same prescription as CCSN remnants; otherwise, they receive 0 natal kick. |br|
+Default = TRUE

 **--neutrino-mass-loss-BH-formation** |br|
 Assumption about neutrino mass loss during BH formation (works with `FRYER2012` or `FRYER2022` ``--remnant-mass-prescription``, but not `MANDELMUELLER`). |br|
 Options: { FIXED_FRACTION, FIXED_MASS } |br|